Inshan/Simple-PHP-Project/README.md

 This is a simple project created just to have an understanding of how PHP works.
 No Javascript!
 Just html, css and php.
-It was my 6th sem project.
-All codes done by myself.

 STEPS:
 Download Xampp.